broilo/UFC-project/README.md

 ## Perform UFC fighters image recognition and identification

 * Initials: Recognizes two fighters: Conor McGregor and Khabib Nurmagomedov.
 (Done!)
-* On production: Extend model to UFC253 main card and deploy model on AWS (using EC2 as server and S3 as bucket)
+* Extend model to UFC253 main card and deploy model on AWS (using EC2 as server and S3 as bucket)

 ## Useful links: